gperreymond/k8s-bootstrap/README.md

 ## General purpose

-This project is a POC to manage k8s at edge clusters with the couple k3s/argo.
+* This project is a POC to manage k8s at edge clusters with the couple k3s/argo.
+* Kuma is used for the mesh network.

 ## Commands